-Indicators applicable to investments in investee companies Adverse sustainability indicator Metric Impact 2023 Impact 2022 Explanation Actions taken, and actions planned and targets set for the next reference period OECD Guidelines for Multinational Enterprises grievance/complaints handling mechanisms to address violations of the UNGC principles or OECD Guidelines for Multinational Enterprises 12.
-Unadjusted gender pay gap Average unadjusted gender pay gap of investee companies N/A N/A It is impractical for BBGI to report on gender pay gap, as the majority of our Portfolio Companies do not have any employee, and among the remaining ones, most employ a small workforce.
+Indi icators applic able to inve tments in investee companies Adverse sustainability indicator Metric Impact 2024 Impact 2023 Impact 2022 Explanation Actions taken, and actions planned and targets set for the next reference period compliance with UN Global Compact principles and OECD Guidelines for Multina- tional Enterprises monitor compliance with the UNGC principles or OECD Guidelines for Multinational Enterprises or grievance/co mplaints handling mechanisms to address violations of the UNGC principles or OECD Guidelines for Multinational Enterprises Data availability score High 100% of the data obtained directly from Portfolio Companies 12.
+Unadjusted gender pay gap Average unadjusted gender pay gap of investee companies N/A N/A N/A It is impractical for BBGI to report on gender pay gap, as the majority of our Portfolio Companies do not have any employee, and among the remaining ones, most employ a small workforce.
 This makes calculating a gender pay gap infeasible, as the sample size is very small, and there are no instances where individuals of different genders perform the same role.
-Data availability: Data availability N/A Insufficient number of employees.
-BBGI will continue to monitor fair remuneration practice as part of our ESG monitoring.
-13. Board gender diversity Average ratio of female to male board members in investee companies, expressed as a percentage of all board members 4% 7% BBGI acknowledges the importance of board gender diversity and tracks gender diversity across our Portfolio Companies' boards.
-75% of our Portfolio Companies (which employed a minimum of 3 people), have a diversity policy in place. () Restatement of information: The values reported for board gender diversity for 2022 have changed compared to the 2022 values reported last year.
-In our previous PAI Statement, the BBGI acknowledges the challenges to improve diversity of its boards considering the limited size and very stable structure of BBGI asset managers who represent BBGI on our Portfolio Companies' boards.
-BBGI will continue to monitor diversity practices
+Data availability: BBGI will continue to monitor fair remuneration practice as part of our ESG monitoring.